 Private Equity.
 Private equity is equity capital that is not quoted on a public exchange.
-It consists of investors and funds that make investments directly into private companies or conduct buyouts of public companies that result in a delisting of public equity.
-Capital for private equity is raised from retail and institutional investors, and can be used to fund new technologies, expand working capital within an owned company, make acquisitions, or to strengthen a balance sheet.
-Private equity securities should be regarded as illiquid, as they are not listed on an exchange and are generally not transferable.
+Acquiring private equity involves making investments directly into private companies or conducting buyouts of public companies that result in a delisting of public equity.
+Capital for private equity can be used to fund new technologies, expand working capital within an owned company, make acquisitions, or to strengthen a balance sheet.
+Private equity securities should be regarded as illiquid, as they are not listed on an exchange and generally are not widely transferable.
 By their nature, investments in privately held companies tend to be riskier than investments in publicly traded companies.
 Generally, there will be no readily available market for private equity investments and, accordingly, most such investments are difficult to value and can be difficult to exit.